 Mickey Leland was elected to the U.S. House of Representatives from Texas’s 18th district in 1979.
 He worked closely with Representative Benjamin Gilman (R-NY) to establish the House Select Committee on Hunger in 1984 and served as its chairman until his death in 1989.
-The Select Committee generated awareness within Congress of national and international hunger and prompted a bipartisan effort to find solutions to hunger in the U.S. and around the world.
+The Select Committee worked to generate awareness of national and international hunger within Congress and prompt a bipartisan effort to find solutions to hunger in the U.S. and around the world.
 During his time in office, Representative Leland led numerous humanitarian missions, returning to Washington, D.C. to relay to fellow Members of Congress his firsthand accounts of acute hunger in Sub-Saharan Africa.
-During one humanitarian mission to a famine-stricken region of Africa, a starving child died in his arms, an experience that compelled him to amplify his efforts, resulting in a significant increase in the U.S. response to the 1984-85 famine in Ethiopia.
+These efforts resulted in a significant increase in the U.S. response to the 1984-85 famine in Ethiopia.

 During the eleven years he was a Member of Congress, Mickey Leland successfully brought attention to human rights issues and rallied support that resulted in both public and private action.
-Called the “conscience of the House” by colleagues, Representative Leland emerged as a passionate leader in the fight to eradicate hunger.
-His mission knew no political bounds, and his partnership and friendship with Representative Bill Emerson demonstrated his bipartisan approach.
-He entered Congress with a clear agenda for social justice that he worked tirelessly to achieve throughout his career.
+Called the “conscience of the House” by colleagues, his mission knew no political bounds; his bipartisan approach was clearly evident in his partnership and friendship with Representative Bill Emerson (R-MO).
+Mickey Leland entered Congress with a clear agenda for social justice that he worked tirelessly to achieve throughout his career.